wpearman1996/MARES_database_pipeline/README.md

 ## Step 1: NCBI COI Retrieval

-First, it is necessary to modify the taxa.list file - this file contains the list of taxa that you are interested in.
+First, it is necessary to modify the **taxa.list** file - this file contains the list of taxa that you are interested in.
 You can use different lists for BOLD or NCBI, or the same for both.

-Then, open the terminal and run the Step1 script
+Then, from the terminal run the Step1 script :

 ```
 sh step1_NCBI_COI_Retrieval.sh